Rescue-the-Perishing/rescue-the-perishing/README.md

 - **Report Summary Total For** - The default `report_summary_total` is set to `Everyone`.

 *Values used are based on data last retrieved on June 28, 2014.*

+### <a name="sermon"></a>Example Sermon

+To help  those of you who would like to display this application in the background during a sermon, an example sermon titled *Obstacles to the Gospel* has been provided in the [resources](/resources/) directory.
+With minor variations, this sermon is available in [English](/resources/obstacles-to-the-gospel.md), [Portuguese](/resources/obstaculos-do-evangelho.md), and [Spanish](/resources/los-obstaculos-del-evangelio.md).

 ## <a name="acknowledgments"></a>Acknowledgments